postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 ## Sync

-If you are signed in to Postman, your data is synced with the server, making sure you have it all next time you use the app (and not just locally).
-You can also manually perform sync using the Sync icon in the header toolbar of Postman app.
+If you are signed in to Postman, your data is synced with the server, making sure you have it all next time you use Postman (and not just locally).
+You can also manually perform sync using the Sync icon in the header toolbar of Postman.
 Learn more about [syncing](/docs/postman/launching-postman/syncing/).

 ## Certificates